 A vehicle fire is similar to a fire set in a barrel.
-Although a fire may initially be contained in the engine compartment, the presence of holes through which wires and cables extend into the passenger compartment, creating an avenue Fires quickly expand to encompass most or all of the vehicle, and major damage is likely to occur within fifteen minutes. through which a fire may travel.
+Although a fire may initially be contained in the engine compartment, the presence of holes through which wires and cables extend into the passenger compartment, creating an avenue.

+Fires quickly expand to encompass most or all of the vehicle, and major damage is likely to occur within fifteen minutes. through which a fire may travel.
 Most cars will burn completely in less than an hour.
 Modern vehicles are built to be lighter, but the plastic and fiberglass components that lighten the load will also burn in a fire.

 The most common accidental cause of a vehicle fire is a fuel system leak.
 When a fault in a fuel line, fuel injector or, in an older car, a carburetor, allows gasoline to escape, a fire becomes very likely.

 Vehicle fires also frequently start as a result of defects in the electrical system.
 Battery fires and explosions can occur, particularly when a battery is charging.
 Defects in the ignition system may create sparks that ignite leaking fluids or fuel.

 These issues can be interrelated.
 For example, a design defect may cause an engine to overheat, as can maintenance neglect resulting in defective seals or a radiator malfunction.

-In some cases it's not difficult to determine that a vehicle fire was intentionally set.
-The vehicle is found, burned and abandoned in a remote location off of the main road.
+For example, a vehicle may be found, burned and abandoned in a remote location off of the main road.
 The owner's story is that the car was stolen and that they have no idea of who took the car or how it came to be burned.
 As suspicious as an insurance company may be of the owner, it's not particularly unusual for amateur car thieves or joyriders to burn a vehicle to try to cover up their crime.
-As a fire within an enclosed space will rise toward the roof and consume the available oxygen, after a passenger compartment fire it may be possible to find on the floor of the vehicle the presence of an accelerant, a flammable substance such as gasoline or lighter fluid that is used to accelerate the growth of a fire, suggesting or establishing an intentionally set fire.
+It can thus be very difficult to determine if the case involves an actual theft or insurance fraud by the owner.

 While some arsonists may be sophisticated enough in their technique to make the fire look accidental even when the fire is extinguished quickly and the vehicle largely preserved, most people lack that level of sophistication.
 At the same time, unless there is a rapid response from the fire department, the evidence of arson can be largely or completely consumed by fire by the time the fire is extinguished.